KrisenKulturDE/gemeinschaft.online_openAPI/README.md

 ## Deployment

-The server can just be deployed with `npm run start`.
+The server can just be deployed with `npm run build` and then `npm run start`.